 The news of the Anti-Doping Appeal Panel (ADDP) dismissing National Anti-Doping Agency’s (NADA) plea seeking further punishment of young Rohit Yadav, has been a reprieve for the young javelin thrower from Juanpur, Uttar Pradesh.
-17-year-old Rohit, who was battling depression for the past one year has now find a new lease of life as he is set to take to the field in the 2018 Youth Olympics Games in Argentina’s Buenos Aires that will be held in October.
+17-year-old Rohit, who was battling depression for the past one year has now found a new lease of life as he is set to take to the field in the 2018 Youth Olympics Games in Argentina’s Buenos Aires that will be held in October.

 Tested Positive of the presence of a banned substance